danielnrainer/CIVET/README.md

 **CIF Validation and Editing Tool** - A modern CIF (Crystallographic Information File) editor and validator with intelligent field checking, format conversion, and UTF-8 support.

+*Be advised that this software is in constant development and might therefore contain bugs or other unintended behaviour.
+Always check your CIF files carefully and if you encounter an issue and would like to report it, please do so via the [Issues](https://github.com/danielnrainer/CIVET/issues) section.*

 ## Key Features

 - **Smart Field Validation**: Visual indicators for adding (🆕), editing (✏️), and correcting (⚠️) fields